Key Fob Relay 8-Channel 3-AMP DPDT

 SPST (Single Pole Single Throw) relays provide two terminals: Common (COM) and Normally Open (NO).

 When the relay coil is energized, COM connects to NO to power the load.
 The only SPST relays offered on this site are our 30-Amp models.
-All SPST examples shown on this page apply to these relays as long as the example does not require a Normally Closed terminal.
+All SPDT examples shown on this page apply to these relays as long as the example does not require a Normally Closed terminal.

 DPDT Relay